petergombos/cantrip/README.md

 app.listen(3000);
 ```

-Use can use cantrip on all requests or just a single route, your choice.
-It works just like any middleware.
+You can use cantrip on all requests or just a single route, your choice.
+It works just like any other middleware.
 After called, it will do any data manipulation it is supposed to (and able to) do, then write return data on res.body, so make sure you send that to the user!
-If there happens to be any errors along the way, like trying to access a route that doesn't exist, cantrip will call next() with an error object, that has suggested status and message fields.
+If there happen to be any errors along the way, like trying to access a route that doesn't exist, cantrip will call next() with an error object, that has suggested status and message fields.
 Handle it the way you want to!

 ## Examples
 ### GET
-Here is a sample cantrip instance, let's GET what's inside of it:
+Here the cantrip server runs on the *randomID* path of the API, so sending a GET request to the following URL will return the root of our JSON object:
 ```bash
 $ curl "http://cantrip.kriekapps.com/randomID/"
 ```

-Returns:
+And sure enough, it returns an empty object.
+Of course we could have initialized it with any JSON data.
+In that case, this request would return the whole JSON object.
 ```json
 {}
 ```
+Things to remember:

 - You will get back the whole JSON file if you request the root.
-- If you request a single property, the result will be an object like {"value": "foo"}
+- If you request a single property, the result will be wrapped in an object like this: *{"value": "foo"}*.
 - You can request objects inside a collection by putting their id attribute in the url.
+For example: requesting */articles/e155662caaf5be046a0f0a61930c4b4e917f0ea8* will return the article with the given ID.
+- Trying to get a non-existent path will result in an error.

 There are a number of GET params you can use to target your request more specifically:

 * *?shallow=true* Return only the first layer of keys, not nested objects.
 Objects will have the value "[object Object]", arrays will have "[object Array]".
 * *?q=searchstring* Search in an array.
 If the value is a simple string, it will return all objects with any value (on the first layer) containing the given string.
 If it is a JSON object, matches only items where their specific properties include the given value.
 * *?orderby=key* Order the results in an array by the given key.
-If the key is prepended by a minus sign, the order will be descending instead of ascending
+If the key is prefixed by a minus sign, the order will be descending instead of ascending
-* *?offset=10* Offset the results by 10 items
+* *?offset=10* Offset the results by *n* items
-* *?limit=10* Only return 10 items
+* *?limit=10* Only return *n* items
 * *?fields=field1,field2* Return only the given fields, separated by commas

 ### PUT
-Lets PUT some data into the datastore:
+The PUT method is used to overwrite values.
+To modify the keys of an object, send a PUT request to that object, along with the data you wish to set to it.
+In this example, we will be overwriting our empty root object.
 ```bash
 $ curl \
     -X PUT \